-We represent the top makers of Conservas from Spain, Portugal, France, Denmark plus the 3 best from N. America.
+We represent the top makers of Conservas from Spain, Portugal, France, Italy, Denmark plus the 3 best from N. America.
 This is not the Tuna and Sardines you grew up with.
 It is a wide range of seafood and they are delicacies.
 Eat them out of the Tin or serve them in combination with other foods… it’s all good.

 The Can to Plate image opens a Google Doc that is a fantastic photo-story.